umass-gis/workshops/content/basics-qgis/tutorial.md

 For now, let's explore the demographic information that this file contains.
 Let's say we're interested in mapping the percentage of the population that does/doesn't identify as *non-hispanic white*.
 A quick way to do this would be to divide the field `NH_WHITE: White, non-hispanic, population in 2010 Census` by the field `TOTPOP: Total population in 2010 Census`.

-Follow these steps to calculate a new field to the attribute table:
+Follow these steps to calculate a new field in the attribute table:
 * Open the attribute table for the layer `MA_precincts12_16`
 * Click the pencil icon to start editing
 * Click the `Open Field Calculator` button
 * Make sure `Create a new field` is checked
 * Change the `Output field name` to **Per_Whi**
 * Change the `Output field type` to **Decimal Number (real)**
-* In the `Expression` box, type this formula: ` "NH_WHITE"  /  "TOTPOP" `
+* In the `Expression` box, type this formula: **"NH_WHITE" / "TOTPOP"**
 * Click `OK`

 Make sure to save your edits and un-click the pencil icon to stop editing.